-Health is designed as a two-term course to provide information in such a way that influences students to take positive actions about their own health.
-The topics covered throughout the 2 terms are personal health; food and nutrition; environmental health; safety and survival skills; consumer health; family life; human growth and development; substance abuse and nonuse; emotional and social health; health resources; prevention and control of disease, including sexually transmitted diseases and acquired immune deficiency syndrome, current crucial health issues, human sexuality, self-esteem, stress management, and interpersonal relationships.
-Different topics are covered each term.
+Health is designed as a semester long course to provide information in such a way that influences students to take positive actions about their own health.
+Some of the topics covered throughout the 2 terms are personal health; food and nutrition; environmental health; safety; consumer health; family life; human growth and development; substance abuse; emotional and social health; health resources; and prevention and control of disease.